Geethree/geethree.github.io/content/works/_index.md

 ---
-title: "Physical ramblings"
+title: "Works"
 date: 2018-10-20T12:21:57-05:00

 ---

-A collection of physi
+From engineering to art.